10-5-pursuit/lab-github/questions.md

 4. **What is the significance of the 'README.md' file in a GitHub repository?**

    \`\`\`
+   You can add a README file to a repository to communicate important information about your project.
+A README, along with a repository license, citation file, contribution guidelines, and a code of conduct, communicates expectations for your project and helps you manage contributions.
    \`\`\`

 5. **How does GitHub's 'forking' feature work, and what is its primary purpose?**